-- · Be sure everyone has a second way out.
+- ✓ Be sure everyone has a second way out.

-- · Escape ladders may be necessary.
+- ✓ Escape ladders may be necessary.

-- Any security devices should open easily.
-In a fire you might not be able to find a key.
+- ✓ Any security devices should open easily.
+In a fire, you might not be able to find a key.

-- If necessary, rearrange bedrooms to provide easier escape for children, elderly or disabled.
+- ✓ If necessary, rearrange bedrooms to provide easier escape for children and elderly or disabled family members.

-- Never use elevators if there's a fire.
+- ✓ Never use elevators if there's a fire.

-Why E.D.I.T.H.?
+WHY E.D.I.T.H.?

-- Most fatal home fires happen between midnight and 8 a.m. when most people are asleep. - Toxic gases and heat, which can reach over 1000° F, rise and can travel far ahead of the actual flames. - When your smoke detector sounds, you may have less than 2 1/2 minutes to get out.
-Without an escape plan you have practiced, you may not make it. - If you don't have a smoke detector, you risk never waking up.
+- → Most fatal home fires happen between midnight and 8 a.m. when most people are asleep. - → Toxic gases and heat, which can reach over 1000° F, rise quickly and can travel far ahead of the actual flames. - → When your smoke detector sounds, you may have less than 2 1⁄2 minutes to get out.
+Without an escape plan that you have practiced, you may not make it.